The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Some descent theory

+This fiber sequence is only shown to exist for finite a finite dimensional regular and separated Noetherian base scheme, however since it exists over $\Spec(\mathbb{Z})$ it exists over an arbitrary base scheme (recall that both $\KQ$ and $\KGL$ are stable under base change).
+As an immediate consequence of this cofiber sequence we see that $\KGL \in \Thick_{\Mod(\KQ)}(\KQ)$.

-The claim that $\KGL \otimes_{\KQ} \KGL \xr{\simeq} \prod_{g \in C_2} \KGL$ is \cite[Prop.~4.3.2]{mot_galois}; the proposition there is not over the base schemes that we specify, however the input for the proof is the fiber sequence \eqref{eq:wood}, and Thm.~3.4 and Eqs.~16 and 17 of \cite{ro_slices}, both which are given for the specified $S$. \end{proof} Let $\Mod(\KQ)_{\eta-\mathrm{cmpl}}$ denote the full-subcategory of $\Mod(\KQ)$ consisting of those objects whose underlying spectrum is $\eta$-complete in the sense of \Cref{defn:etacmpl}. \begin{lem} Let $S$ be a finite-dimensional regular and separated Noetherian scheme with 2 invertible in its ring of regular functions.
-If $f \colon \KQ \to \KGL$ is a morphism of commutative motivic ring spectra, then there is a symmetric monoidal equivalence of $\infty$-categories
+The claim that $\KGL \otimes_{\KQ} \KGL \xr{\simeq} \prod_{g \in C_2} \KGL$ is \cite[Prop.~4.3.2]{mot_galois}; the proposition there is not over the base schemes that we specify, however the input for the proof is the fiber sequence \eqref{eq:wood}, and Thm.~3.4 and Eqs.~16 and 17 of \cite{ro_slices}, both which hold for arbitrary schemes, again by base change. \end{proof} Let $\Mod(\KQ)_{\eta-\mathrm{cmpl}}$ denote the full-subcategory of $\Mod(\KQ)$ consisting of those objects whose underlying spectrum is $\eta$-complete in the sense of \Cref{defn:etacmpl}. \begin{lem} There is a symmetric monoidal equivalence of $\infty$-categories

 \end{lem} \begin{proof} By \cite[Eq.~(2.22)]{mnn_nilpotence} for any $M \in \Mod(\KQ)$ there is an equivalence

 where $I = \fib(\KQ \xr{f} \KGL) \simeq \Sigma^{1,1}\KQ$ by \eqref{eq:wood}.
 Note that there is no ambiguity in our use of $\varprojlim$ here; the limit of a diagram in $\Mod(\KQ)$ is computed on the underlying diagram of motivic spectra, see \cite[Cor.~4.2.3.3]{ha}.